nickg/nextcellent/readme.txt

 = I'm going to install the plugin on a fresh site.
 Any recommendations? =

 - None than usual.
+NextCellent is a FULL plugin which works with Wordpress.
 Follow the installation procedure!

 = I'm currently using NextGEN.
 How can I switch from NextGEN to NextCellent? =